Uncle Beazley: History

 NBC's telecast of The Enormous Egg also featured five smaller Triceratops models that Louis Paul Jonas had created to represent the dinosaur during its youth.
 In 1979, George Heinemann, the telecast's producer, donated the models to Pittsfield's Berkshire Museum, a Smithsonian Affiliate organization in Western Massachusetts.
-In 2014, the five models, the largest of which bears the name of Uncle Beazley, were moved to Pittsfield's public library, the Berkshire Athenaeum.
+In 2014, the five models, the largest of which also bears the name of Uncle Beazley, were moved to Pittsfield's public library, the Berkshire Athenaeum, and in 2018 the 11 ft Uncle Beazley was moved to the EcoTarium in Worcester.